 - The Detroit Windsor Tunnel – Located in downtown Detroit.
 Serves as an alternative to the Ambassador Bridge.
 Check for traffic delays.

 - Blue Water Bridge – Connects Port Huron to Sarnia, Ontario.

 - Two full-service terminals, a liquid-bulk terminal and a bulk facility and a single-dock facility which can handle up to 10 ocean-going vessels at a time.

 - Fully equipped to handle all types of cargo.

-- The City of Detroit-Dept. of Transportation (D-DOT) offers more than 50 routes serving the city of Detroit.
+- The City of Detroit-Dept. of Transportation (D-DOT) – Largest public transit agency in Michigan.
+Offers more than 50 routes serving the city of Detroit.

-- The Ann Arbor Transportation Authority (AATA) offers 26 routes serving Washtenaw County.
+- The Ann Arbor Area Transportation Authority (AAATA) – Offers 27 routes serving Washtenaw County.

-- The People Mover is a 2.9-mile elevated system serving downtown Detroit.
+- The People Mover – A 2.9-mile elevated system serving downtown Detroit.
 The system travels in a continuous loop around the downtown area with 13 stops.